haydenjameslee/unity-reference-checker/README.md

 - Add scene name to error log
 - Add log saying "all clear" when you click run and there are no errors, don't include for on compile run?
+- Change naming to UnityRefChecker everywhere
+- Make video tutorial showing the problem this solves
 - Include prefabs in checks
+- Add to Unity Asset Store

 ## Testing